What are the advantages and disadvantages of unapproved options?

 They are an extremely flexible scheme that can be issued to both companies and individuals, who can be employees, contractors, advisers or consultants.
 There are no limits to the number of options that can be given in total or to an individual.

-They do not require any formal valuation or notification to HMRC when the options are set up (unlike EMI), although they do need to be included in an annual report to HMRC via ERS, if they have been given to employees or Directors.
+Unapproved options also need to be included in an annual report to HMRC via ERS, if they have been given to employees or directors.

 The major disadvantage is that there are no tax benefits associated with the scheme for the recipient.